jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Approximately every seven minutes of every day, someone in an aerobics class pulls their hamstring.
+⚡<!-- FUNFACT --> Fun fact: The verb cleave is the only English word with two synonyms which are antonyms of each other: adhere and separate.

 </div>